Today's Articles

 During the Depression, while handling business affairs at his father’s church, Powell Jr. was a charismatic and successful civil rights leader.
 He organized mass meetings, rent strikes, and public campaigns that forced restaurants, stores, bus lines, utilities, telephone companies, the Harlem Hospital, and the 1939 World Fair to hire or begin promoting Black employees.
 From 1936 to 1944, he published The People's Voice Newspaper and served the New York State Office of Price Administration (OPA) and the Manhattan Civilian Defense.

-He was elected to Congress in 1945, serving the office of the Indian Affairs, the Invalid Pensions, and the Labor Committees.
-Soon after he arrived in Washington, D.C., he challenged the informal regulations forbidding Black representatives from using Capitol facilities reserved for members only.
-In the early 1950s, he and Hazel Scott were married; they divorced in 1956.
+He was elected to Congress in 1945 and served in the offices of the Indian Affairs, the Invalid Pensions, and the Labor Committees.
+Soon after arriving in Washington, D.C., he challenged the informal regulations forbidding Black representatives from using Capitol facilities reserved for members only.
+In the early 1950s, he married Hazel Scott; they divorced in 1956.

 On the house floor, he clashed immediately with one of the chamber's most notorious segregationists, John E. Rankin of Mississippi.
 Powell attached an anti-discrimination clause to many pieces of legislation that the rider became known as the Powell Amendment.
 In 1955, he attended the Bandung Conference of African and Asian nations, returning to urge the Eisenhower administration to pay attention to the emerging third world.